‘I Didn’t Know I Could Get My Suboxone Online’

 • Slow the GI tract, allowing fluids to be absorbed during the digestive process, creating harder stool and constipation

-• Increase anal sphincter tone, which means the defecation reflex is impaired, which can lead to blockage due to incomplete bowel movements
+• Increase anal sphincter tone, which means the defecation reflex is impaired, leading to blockage due to incomplete bowel movements

 • Reduce the emptying of pancreatic juice and bile, so the whole digestive process can be delayed

-A study surveying patients with cancer who received opioids as part of their treatment plan found that between 40% and 60% of these individuals struggled with constipation due to their prescription painkillers.[2]
+A study surveying cancer patients who received opioids as part of their treatment plan found that between 40% and 60% of these individuals struggled with constipation due to their prescription painkillers.[2]
 Opioid-induced constipation reportedly caused the study participants to strain during defecation.

 lifestyle changes to reduce constipation from suboxone